-In recent years, digitalization and digital transformation have become a bullet point on the strategic agenda of most companies and organizations.
+Digitalization and digital transformation are now a bullet point on the strategic agenda of most companies and organizations.
 The pharma manufacturing industry is no exception.
 To stay and become more competitive, many feel the pressure to have a digital strategy and start digital transformation as soon as possible.

 In many ways, this pressure is a good thing.
 Indeed, new digital technologies are enabling the development of new products, services, and solutions that could benefit customers, shareholders as well as company employees.

 However, in a sea of possibilities, with many new digital technologies and solutions to choose from, developing and executing such a strategy can be overwhelming.
 Therefore, it is essential to a) define the rationale for a digital strategy, b) link it to a measurable goal, and c) understand how it cascades through the decision-making layers of the organization.

 In general, there are five different elements an organization must consider when they start a digital transformation initiative:

 Figure 1 shows a model highlighting the relationship between these five aspects.